John-Henry is a DJ, Drummer and music producer /performer from West Virginia.

 John Henry was also a steel-drivin' man, according to the West Virginian folktale (which most people seem to have heard sung by the late, great Johnny Cash.)
 In an interesting and ironic twist of fate, John-Henry was the only member of his family ever born in West Virginia, though he was not, at least intentionally, named after the legendary black folk hero, but rather for his two grandfathers.

-As the manager of the Portland Live User Group (PLUG: facebook.com/portableton), John Henry has also facilitated and led Ableton Live workshops and music events in Portland since early 2012.
+As the (now former) manager of the Portland Live User Group (PLUG: facebook.com/portableton), John Henry has also facilitated and led Ableton Live workshops and music events in Portland since early 2012.
 In February of 2013, he and his PLUG co-manager, Jeremy Highhouse, produced the official launch of Ableton's new Push instrument, becoming one of the first musical acts in the world to use this new electronic music instrument in a band setting: https://vimeo.com/64673355